Salesforce Campaign Influence allows you to effectively track the impact of your marketing campaigns on revenue, but is there an easier way?

 1. Capture all interactions throughout an individual customer journey.

-2. Integrate with Salesforce along with other data sources, such as Google Analytics, Google Ads and Facebook to gain complete visibility of the buyer’s journey.
+2. Integrate with Salesforce along with other data sources, such as Google Ads and Facebook to gain complete visibility of the buyer’s journey.

-All you need to track every lead across multiple touchpoints and connect your marketing campaigns with opportunities and revenue data in Salesforce is to invest in a tool like Ruler.
+Investing in a tool like Ruler gives you the ability to track every lead across multiple touchpoints and connect your marketing campaigns with opportunities and revenue data in Salesforce.

-Ruler will monitor every single visitor to your website and store data on their browsing history, referrals and more.
+Ruler will monitor every single visitor to your website and store data on their click-path history, referrals, and more.

-When that user converts into a lead, Ruler sends all of the data held on that individual over to Salesforce.
-A conversion could include a form fill, phone call, live chat enquiry or offline event.
+When that user converts into a lead, Ruler will send all of the data held on that individual over to Salesforce, including their contact information and the marketing channels that influenced their conversion.
+A conversion could include a form fill, phone call, live chat enquiry, or offline event.

-So, no matter if your leads take six months to convert, or if they convert offline, you’ll be able to view accurate revenue directly in marketing apps like Google Analytics.
+Ruler also integrates with most sales and marketing tools.
+So, no matter if your leads take six months to convert, or if they convert offline, you’ll be able to view accurate revenue directly in marketing apps like Google Ads.

 Marketing attribution in Salesforce is essential for any marketer who is serious about scaling their impact.